-How we deal with your homeowners or condominium association in Broadway
+How we manage your homeowners or condominium association in Broadway

-If your rental is in an association that requires parking passes or pool passes, etc., it is the renter's responsibility to secure those passes.
+If your rental is in an association that requires parking passes or pool passes, etc., it is the tenant's responsibility to arrange for those passes.
 Most often the tenant needs nothing more than a copy of the lease and a trip to or call to the association office to make the necessary arrangements.
-Sometimes, you'll need to turn in your old passes before new passes can be issued.
+Sometimes, you'll need to give us the old passes before new passes can be issued.

 Landlord Reference